-For an overview of the application timeline flow and self-source application form, please visit student application page.
+For an overview of the application timeline flow and self-source application form, please visit Information for Students page.

 Self-source applications are reviewed on a continuous rolling basis.
 We aim to respond to you in two weeks.
 However, if you do not hear from us in two weeks, please drop us an email to check in on the status.
 Please check in with Ms Jenny Lim at email@example.com.
 Kindly CC faculty co-ordinator Ms Angeline yam at firstname.lastname@example.org in the same email too.
 Please take note of self-sourcing deadline which is typically 31st March.

-• Both you and the company must provide at least 10 weeks of commitment to each other in order to receive the credits upon completions of the internship.
-Any additional commitment in additional to the 10 weeks should be agreed between you and the company without the school intervention.
+- Both you and the company must provide at least 10 weeks (May – July) of commitment to each other in order to receive the credits upon completions of the internship.
+Any extension in additional to the 10 weeks can be negotiated between you and the company without the school intervention.

 You are free to take up an internship opportunity which is different to what you may be studying in as long as the company sees that you have the appropriate skills to perform the role.
 For e.g. a product design student taking up visual communication roles.
 However, do take note that the job scope of your internship must still be related to the arts, design and media discipline.